BROOKS69/Login/README.md

-Animated on both Login & Register
+Animated on both Login & Register on the same page